openalloc/SwiftTabler/README.md

 }
 ```

-While `LazyVGrid` is used to wrap the header and row items, you could alternatively wrap them with `HStack` or similar mechanism.
+While `LazyVGrid` is used here to wrap the header and row items, you could alternatively wrap them with `HStack` or similar mechanism.

 ## Tabler Views

 _Tabler_ offers twenty-one (21) variants of table views from which you can choose.
 They break down along the following lines:

-* View - the name of the variant View
+* Table View - the name of the variant
 * Type - each of the three table types differ in how they render:
   * **List** - based on `List`
   * **Stack** - based on `ScrollView`/`LazyVStack`